 In my skin care routine I do skin treatment in the evening, and treating acne is one of them.

-I put 3 to 4 drops of almond oil onto my palm and then apply to face and massage to break down dirt, oil, sunscreen, and waterproof makeup.
-I love almond oil because I’m sure it will not tear my eyes or cause breakouts but instead has some other added benefits.
+I put 3 to 4 drops of a blend of almond and rosehip oil onto my palm and then apply to face and massage to break down dirt, oil, sunscreen, and waterproof makeup.
+I love this oil because I’m sure it will not tear my eyes or cause breakouts but instead has some other added benefits.
 After massaging for about 30 seconds, I use a towel or cotton pads to wipe the dirt.

 Form or Gel Cleanser

 - So then you want to follow with a water-based cleanser that will remove dirt that is easily erased by water.
 Massage the cleanser onto your face for about 30 seconds and then cleanse with clean water.
-Dermatologists advise the CeraVe Foaming Facial Cleanser for oily skin and then CeraVe Foaming Facial Cleanser for dry skin.
+Dermatologists advise the CeraVe Foaming Facial Cleanser for oily skin and then Cetaphil Cream to Foam Face Wash, Hydrating Foaming Cream Cleanser for dry skin.

 - I apply the thin layer of mask on cleansed skin, focusing on troubled areas and avoiding the eye area.